-Yes, when calculating net worth you need to include the value of equity in a primary home.
-A proper net worth accounting adds up all assets and subtracts all debts.
+Yes, when calculating net worth you need to include the value of your home.
+Proper net worth accounting adds up all assets and subtracts all debts.
 Primary homes are assets, and debt secured by primary homes is debt.
-Primary Homes in Net Worth: Confusingly Controversial Although including primary home equity in […]
+Adding Homes to Net Worth: Confusingly Controversial Although including primary home equity in net worth is correct, […]

 Over the Thanksgiving weekend, I decided to play around with Morning Star’s X-Ray tool.
 The tool takes your entire portfolio and analyzes the asset allocation by geography, by risk level, by asset class as well as by type (growth vs. value, etc.).
 Here is what my current asset allocation across my portfolio is (asset type): […]